HVAC PPC Guide: How To Get Leads and Boost ROI

 Display ads combine text and images and appear throughout Google’s display network, reaching people “where they are” as they browse the web.

-Examples of areas in which display ads appear include Google-owned platforms like YouTube and Gmail.
+Examples of platforms where display ads appear include Google-owned platforms like YouTube and Gmail.

 When to Use: You are somewhat established and ready to start growing your consumer base.

-However, HVAC companies often view LSA through the lens of pay-per-click advertising and appreciate its added emphasis on local consumers.
+Local Services Ads (LSAs) use a pay-per-lead model, and HVAC companies often appreciate its added emphasis on local consumers.

 Consumers tend to trust Local Service Ads more than search or display ads because the listed businesses have been screened, and searchers can quickly view their Google reviews alongside the ad.